parimalp/System-Design-on-Zynq-using-SDSoC/lab3.md

 ### Add sharpen_filter function for hardware acceleration.
 Change SDSCC compiler setting to define TIME_SHARPEN symbol.
 Build the project and analyze the data motion network.
 ### Since this will take time to build, you will import lab3a project from the source\lab3 folder and then profile the application.
 The precompiled project has sharpen_filter already added for hardware with the compiler setting added.

-Skip to 3-2 if you are continuing to build the project.
+Skip to [Continue building the project](#sec3-2) if you are continuing to build the project

 1. Switch back to the SDx perspective.
-1. Select **File \&gt; Import**
+1. Select **File &gt; Import**
 1. Double-click on _Import Existing Projects into Workspace_.
 1. In the _Import Projects_ window, click on the _Select archive file_ option, then click the **Browse** button and then browse to _{source}\lab3_, select _lab3a.zip_ and click **Open**.

 	Make sure that lab3a is checked in the Projects window.

     <p align="center">
     <img src ="./images/lab3/Fig13.png" />